volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

   namespace = "staging"

-  // One of the arguments from this list "no_cluster_id cluster_id" must be set no_cluster_id = true
+  // One of the arguments from this list "no_cluster_id cluster_id" must be set

+  no_cluster_id = true

   // One of the arguments from this list "discovery_k8s discovery_consul" must be set

   discovery_k8s {
     access_info {
-      // One of the arguments from this list "connection_info in_cluster kubeconfig_url" must be set
+      // One of the arguments from this list "kubeconfig_url connection_info in_cluster" must be set

       kubeconfig_url {
         blindfold_secret_info_internal {